Ad

 Detailed Comparison

-Both Campfire and Zulip have their unique strengths and serve similar purposes effectively.
+Zulip appears to have several advantages over Campfire, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Zulip wins